What is LPC?

 LPC Requirements

 In addition to this course load, individuals must also have completed a practicum or internship experience.
-No matter the program, The Chicago School helps every student find relevant, engaging field experience to fulfill the Illinois internship requirement for licensing.
+The Chicago School helps every student find a relevant and engaging field experience that meets the Illinois internship requirements for licensing.
+This hands-on experience trains students in the most updated, evidence-based practice, preparing them with clinical skills and awareness needed for a career in mental health.

 LCPC Requirements